 Explaining why Incest is Considered a Taboo

 Incest is discouraged and considered taboo on the following medical, religious, and social grounds.

 On medical grounds, incest is discouraged due to the deleterious impacts of inbreeding.
 Clinical evidence suggests that inbreeding (incest) results in homozygosity.
 This condition increases the chances of deleterious or recessive traits in offspring.
 The offspring often suffer from multiple birth defects.
 Moreover, it usually leads to a lack of biological fitness in inbred.

-Medical evidence encourages sexual relations between opposite sex belonging to two different families.
+Medical evidence encourages sexual relations between the opposite sex belonging to two different families.
 In short, on medical grounds, the incest taboo in society is fully justified.